gitzfp/FunnyChar/README.md

 ### Anyscale

-You can now use [Anyscale Endpoint](https://app.endpoints.anyscale.com/landing) to serve Llama-2 models in your RealChar easily!
+You can now use [Anyscale Endpoint](https://app.endpoints.anyscale.com/landing) to serve Llama-2 models in your FunnyChar easily!
 Simply register an account with Anyscale Endpoint.
 Once you get the API key, set this environment variable in your `.env` file:

 ```
 ANYSCALE_ENDPOINT_API_KEY=<your API Key>